-The capstone course in the Space Systems Engineering program will introduce practical methods and tools used for evaluating the design and implementation of space systems—with a particular focus on Small Satellites and CubeSats.
+The capstone course in the Space Systems Engineering Program will introduce practical methods and tools used for evaluating the design and implementation of space systems—with a particular focus on small satellites and CubeSats.
 This will be principally achieved through a significant experimentation laboratory component intended to reinforce analytical experience with empirical exposure and insight.
 The laboratory will build on prior foundational understanding of spacecraft subsystem design and performance, through a structured series of experiments and investigations to be conducted in small student teams.
-It will utilize tabletop satellite simulator kits that are especially designed for hands-on educational purposes, while drawing heavily upon the analysis methods and tools developed in the Fundamentals of Engineering Space Systems I/II sequence.
-All work is aimed at preparing for and executing a single, long residency weekend exercise, nominally held the 10th week of the semester at the Johns Hopkins University Applied Physics Laboratory.
-In lieu of meeting during normal class time during the 10th week, the lab will meet the Friday, Saturday and Sunday immediately following the normal class date.
-The lab component will have a mandatory set of core hours during a time period running from the Friday at 5pm through Sunday at 12pm; students are responsible for their own travel and accommodations, as required.
-An optional tour of APL Space facilities is planned for 4pm on Friday.
+It will utilize tabletop satellite simulator kits that are especially designed for hands-on educational purposes, while drawing heavily on the analysis methods and tools developed in the Fundamentals of Engineering Space Systems I/II sequence.
+All work is aimed at preparing for and executing a single long-residency-weekend exercise, nominally held the 10th week of the semester at the Johns Hopkins University Applied Physics Laboratory.
+In lieu of meeting during normal class time during the 10th week, the lab will meet the Friday, Saturday, and Sunday immediately following the normal class date.
+The lab component will have a mandatory set of core hours during a time period running from Friday at 5 p.m. through Sunday at 12 p.m.; students are responsible for their own travel and accommodations, as required.
+An optional tour of APL space facilities is planned for 4 p.m. on Friday.
 There will be no further classes following the residency weekend, with only final laboratory deliverables due per provided instructions.

-Completion of 675.401 Fundamentals of Engineering Space Systems I and 675.402 Fundamentals of Engineering Space Systems II is strongly recommended, or the approval of the instructor.
+Completion of EN.675.600 Systems Engineering for Space, EN.675.601 Fundamentals of Engineering Space Systems I, and EN.675.602 Fundamentals of Engineering Space Systems II, or with approval of the instructor.